rmarder/rambot/README.md

 The following is documentation for all the included action helpers.
 These can be enabled and disabled in rambot.conf, and you can easily create custom ones as well.
-You should review each actions/ helper code file, most of them are simple shell scripts or php cli files.
+You should review each actions/ helper code file, most of them are simple shell scripts or php cli files and very easy for the layman to read and understand.

 1) weather feature: